bessarabov/mac2mqtt/README.md

 ## MQTT topics structure

 Program is working with several MQTT topics.
-All topix are prefixed with `mac2mqtt` + `COMPUTER_NAME`.
+All topics are prefixed with `mac2mqtt` + `COMPUTER_NAME`.

-For examaple, topic with current volume on my machine is `mac2mqtt/bessarabov-osx/status/volume`
+For example, this topic with the current volume on my machine is `mac2mqtt/bessarabov-osx/status/volume`

 `mac2mqtt` send info to the topics `mac2mqtt/COMPUTER_NAME/status/#` and listen for commands in topics `mac2mqtt/COMPUTER_NAME/command/#`.

 ### PREFIX + `/status/alive`

-There can be `true` of `false` in this topic.
+There can be `true` or `false` in this topic.
 If `mac2mqtt` is connected to MQTT server there is `true`.

 If `mac2mqtt` is disconnected from MQTT there is `false`.
 This is the standard MQTT thing called Last Will and Testament.

 ### PREFIX + `/status/volume`

 The value is the numbers from 0 (inclusive) to 100 (inclusive).
-The current volume of computer.
+The current volume of the computer.

-The value of this topic is updated every 2 seconds.
+The value of this topic is updated every 2 seconds by default (see YAML config).

 ### PREFIX + `/status/mute`

-There can be `true` of `false` in this topic. `true` means that the computer volume is muted (no sound), `false` means that it is not multed.
+There can be `true` or `false` in this topic. `true` means that the computer volume is muted (no sound), `false` means that it is not muted.

+### PREFIX + `/status/input_volume`

+The value is a number from 0 (inclusive) to 100 (inclusive).
+The current input volume of the computer (usually the microphone).

+The value of this topic is updated every 2 seconds by default (see YAML config).

 ### PREFIX + `/status/battery`

-The value is the nuber up to 100.
+The value is the number up to 100.
 The charge percent of the battery.

-The value of this topic is updated every 60 seconds.
+The value of this topic is updated every 60 seconds by default (see YAML config).

 ### PREFIX + `/command/volume`

-You can send integer numberf from 0 (inclusive) to 100 (inclusive) to this topic.
+You can send an integer number from 0 (inclusive) to 100 (inclusive) to this topic.
 It will set the volume on the computer.

 ### PREFIX + `/command/mute`

-You can send `true` of `false` to this topic.
+You can send `true` or `false` to this topic.
 When you send `true` the computer is muted.
 When you send `false` the computer is unmuted.

 ### PREFIX + `/command/input_volume`

-You can send integer numberf from 0 (inclusive) to 100 (inclusive) to this topic.
+You can send an integer number from 0 (inclusive) to 100 (inclusive) to this topic.
 It will set the input volume (usually the microphone) on the computer.

 ### PREFIX + `/command/sleep`

 You can send string `sleep` to this topic.
-It will put computer to sleep mode.
+It will put the computer to sleep mode.
 Sending some other value will do nothing.

 ### PREFIX + `/command/shutdown`

-You can send string `shutdown` to this topic.
-It will try to shutdown the computer.
-The way it is done depends on the user who run the program.
-If the program is run by `root` the computer will shutdown, but if it is run by ordinary user the computer will not shut down if there is other user who logged in.
+You can send the string `shutdown` to this topic.
+It will try to shut down the computer.
+The way it is done depends on the user who runs the program.
+If the program is run by `root` the computer will shut down, but if it is run by an ordinary user the computer will not shut down if there is another user who logged in.

 Sending some other value but `shutdown` will do nothing.

 ### PREFIX + `/command/displaysleep`

 You can send string `displaysleep` to this topic.
-It will turn off display.
+It will turn off the display.
 Sending some other value will do nothing.

 ### PREFIX + `/command/displaywake`

 You can send string `displaywake` to this topic.
-It will turn on display.
+It will turn on the display.
 Sending some other value will do nothing.

 ### PREFIX + `/command/displaylock`

 You can send the string `displaylock` to this topic to lock the screen.

 You can also send the string `displaylock_sleep` to this topic to not only lock the screen but also put the computer to sleep.

 Sending some other value will do nothing.

 ### PREFIX + `/command/runshortcut`